News

 Upgrades could include a new ten-pin bowling alley, in an attempt to make the centre commercially viable after losing money for several years.

-The facility in Fore Street has been closed since last December due to a range of serious structural issues, some of which go back as far as 2007 when the part-residential building was completed by developer St Modwen, now part of Crosstree Real Estate Partners.
+The facility in Fore Street has been closed since last December due to a range of serious structural issues, some of which go back as far as 2007 when the part-residential building was completed by developer St Modwen, before being sold to Crosstree Real Estate Partners.

 GLL carried out a building assessment at Edmonton Leisure Centre between January and March, soon after taking over the management of the council’s leisure facilities from Fusion Lifestyle last year, and estimated the full cost of getting the centre back to an ‘acceptable standard’ to be £4.38m.